Suitability of Rhodesian Ridgebacks for Different Types of Owners

 While not all Ridgebacks will experience separation anxiety, some individuals can be prone to it due to their strong attachment to their owners.
 Signs of separation anxiety may include:

-Excessive barking or howling when left alone.
+- Excessive barking or howling when left alone.

-Destructive behaviour, such as chewing furniture or scratching doors.
+- Destructive behaviour, such as chewing furniture or scratching doors.

-House soiling, even if they are housetrained.
+- House soiling, even if they are housetrained.

-Restlessness or pacing before you leave and when you return.
+- Restlessness or pacing before you leave and when you return.

 If you suspect your Ridgeback has separation anxiety, it's crucial to address it through training, behaviour modification, and, in severe cases, with the help of a professional dog trainer or behaviourist.
-Gradual desensitization to being alone and providing them with comfort items can also help ease separation anxiety.
+Gradual desensitisation to being alone and providing them with comfort items can also help ease separation anxiety.

 In conclusion, Rhodesian Ridgebacks are loyal and social dogs that may not be as content when left alone for extended periods compared to more independent breeds.
-Their ability to handle being alone depends on their training, exercise, and socialization.
+Their ability to handle being alone depends on their training, exercise, and socialisation.
 Puppies and young dogs, in particular, have different needs than adults or seniors, and separation anxiety should be addressed if it arises to ensure their well-being when you are not at home.

 Rhodesian Ridgeback puppies for sale